-In order to find SNPs unique to the EMS-mutated T4B-4Ssh#1 line, known to have a point mutation in the gametocidal 'breaker' element, variant calling was performed on this line using the non-mutated T4B-4Ssh line as a reference genome.
-26,572 homozygous SNPs were discovered between the two lines of which 9,131 were of the EMS-type (G-A or C-T transitions; (Greene et al., 2003).
-When these SNP positions were compared to those obtained for CS(4B)4Ssh and Chinese Spring with the same reference genome, 1,231 were found to have the reference SNP allele in CS(4B)4Ssh, but were unmapped in Chinese Spring.
+To find SNPs unique to the EMS-mutated T4B-4Ssh#1 line, known to have a point mutation in the Gc breaker element, variant calling was performed on this line using the nonmutated T4B-4Ssh line as a reference genome.
+26,572 homozygous SNPs were discovered between the two lines of which 9131 were of the EMS-type (G-A or C-T transitions; Greene et al., 2003).
+When these SNP positions were compared with those obtained for CS(4B)4Ssh and Chinese Spring with the same reference genome, 1231 were found to have the reference SNP allele in CS(4B)4Ssh, but were unmapped in Chinese Spring.
 These SNPs are therefore unique to T4B-4Ssh#1 and 523 (42.5%) were of EMS-type.
-Focusing on those SNPs that were located on chromosome 4BL or those in regions with no alignment to the Chinese Spring reference, only 22 candidate EMS SNP positions across 18 contigs were identified, resulting in 18 potential candidate genes in Ae. sharonensis for the 'breaker' element of the gametocidal locus.
-To distinguish EMS-induced mutations, that were present in one of the three lines, from homoeologous and species-specific SNPs, which would be present in all three lines, a filter was applied to identify mutations as those SNPs with at least 80% allele frequency in T4B-4S^{sh}#1, but no higher than 20% in the reference and CS(4B)4Ssh lines with a mapping depth of 0 in Chinese Spring and with at least one read supporting the variant call.
-The results of these tests are summarized in Table 2.
+Focusing on those SNPs that were located on chromosome 4BL or those in regions with no alignment to the Chinese Spring reference, only 22 candidate EMS SNP positions across 18 contigs were identified, resulting in 18 potential candidate genes in Ae. sharonensis for the breaker element of the Gc locus.
+To distinguish EMS-induced mutations, that were present